okonomichiyaki/supercat/010-F02-founder.md

 ✦ Is bot a Regent?

 - Can bot Influence or Secure the Imperial Council?
-- Can bot Influence or Secure a card which would enable it to declare an ambition?
+- Can bot Influence or Secure "Populist Demands"?
+	- Secure if an ambition marker is available

-✦ Can bot Build, Repair, Move, or favorable combat to take control of a system?
+✦ Can bot Build, Repair, Move, or favorable combat to increase the number of systems bot controls?

+- Spend additional actions if needed to execute Move

 Parade Fleets
 : Place ships where bot would gain control.
-If bot is a Regent, always become an Outlaw.
+If bot is a Regent, become an Outlaw.

 Events
 : If bot is a Regent, then Event cards are critical.